GastroHack/Foodies/README.md

 - We learned about the 2 stage classification in the Dishtracker and how to register new food items with the correct prefix.

+- The database will be recorded by Dishtracker (history of consumption)
+- Database processing
+  - pandas
+  - numpy (calculating statistics)
+  - xgboost (predictions)

 ## Acknowledgements

 - Alex from Dishtracker helped us with the Setup - thank you